calgoclub/website/index.md

 # Welcome!

 We're a student-run organization dedicated to all things about go / weiqi / baduk.
-Our Fall 2023 meetings are at Evans Hall 939 at 7pm on Wednesdays.
+Our Spring 2024 meetings are at Evans Hall 939 at 7pm on Tuesdays.
 Come join us!

 ## Where you can find us